-Again Stylist magazine, the publication that suggested brides give fake id information at wedding exhibitions and bag freebies, (an article now withdrawn,) has another casual little dig article claiming that the wedding industry “slaps a premium” on everything.
+Again, Stylist magazine, the publication that suggested brides give fake id information at wedding exhibitions in order to bag freebies, (an article now withdrawn,) has published another casual little dig article claiming that the wedding industry “slaps a premium” on everything.

 Where did the notion come from that if a price is discounted it must reflect a fair and ethical company policy focused on bringing the client great value for money?
 If any wedding related good or service is fairly priced someone has clearly racked it up, “because, y’know…wedding”